 special there, which you grow to love…”This McCalls cover was one of my favorite.
 The blue of the "McCalls" and Julie's eyes were perfectly matched! |

-Only a week after The Julie Andrews Hour won seven Emmys, the McCall’s May 1973 issue,
+One week after The Julie Andrews Hour won seven Emmys, the McCall’s May 1973 issue,

 with a beautiful photo of Julie on the cover, appeared on the newsstand.
 The